-Making money on YouTube in 2023 is a fantasy.
-It was not like this a few years ago.
+Making money on YouTube, in 2023, has become a fantasy.
+It was not that difficult a few years ago (in 2012 or so).
 But everyone, from middle schoolers to retirees, is now looking to make some bucks with YouTube’s Partner Program (YPP).
-But exactly, how many views do you need to make money on youtube?
+But how many views do you need to make (good) money on youtube?

 Things that affect a YouTube view’s revenue potential

-Yes, there are things that add up or lower your potential YouTube revenue per view.
-Here are some of the things that affect how much money you can make on YouTube:
+Of course, there are things that add up or lower your potential YouTube revenue per view.
+And here they are:

 You heard it right!
 Regardless of where your viewers are from, YouTube may consider your location as an earning factor.
 Some advertisers may want to spend more on US-based channels as they are more expensive to target.
 Although YouTube has never publicly said how much this factors in, it is likely a part of their monetization algorithm.